 7.0 Ethics and Conflicts of Interest

-8.0 Authorized Financial Dealers and Institutions
+8.0 Authorized Financial Institutions

-IMET will engage financial institutions that it deems capable for the 1-3 Year Series.
 The Board will undertake a rigorous evaluation process periodically to ensure the engagement of appropriate financial institutions.
 Financial institutions may include broker-dealers, banks, investment advisers, and custodians.

 The Board will also engage an administrator that will perform its duties in conformance with the Declaration of Trust, By-Laws, and Investment Circular of IMET.